Chess Tournament FAQ

 • There are two other tiebreakers we use, but in 5 years we have never had to go to them, so we leave them off of the chart.

-At all YEL chess tournaments, we don't know the level of play of all chess players.
-So, the software we use (WinTD) is designed to put all students into one bracket, separated by grade levels.
-This is called Swiss Style bracketing or pairing.
+At all {YEL!} chess tournaments, we don't know the level of play of all chess players.
+So, the software we use (WinTD) is designed to put all students into one bracket, separated by grade level.
+This is called Swiss-style bracketing or pairing.

-In early rounds, students are paired at random with preference given to pairing the most experienced students against the least experienced.
+In early rounds, players are paired at random with preference given to pairing the most experienced players against the least experienced.
 So, if you have an established LOCAL rating of 800 or more, you will likely play another player with no rating or an assigned rating of 200-400.

 As the rounds progress, the determining factors are: